Don't Lose Hope

 - Five (5) years have passed from the date of initial enrollment at any postsecondary institution

 Changing your major, declaring a double major, adding a minor, etc., may extend your education.
 If this prevents you from graduating within the five year time frame, unfortunately the loss of the scholarship cannot be appealed.

-Submit the Lottery Scholarship Appeal/Leave of Absence Request Form and all supporting documentation to the Office of Student Financial Aid.
+Submit the Tennessee Scholarship Appeal/Leave of Absence Request Form and all supporting documentation to the Office of Student Financial Aid.